Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has played 58 games this season that ended with a point total higher than 222.5 points.
+- Los Angeles has combined with its opponent to score more than 226.5 points in 53 of 82 games this season.

-- Los Angeles' average game total this season has been 233.8, 11.3 more points than this matchup's over/under.
+- Los Angeles' games this year have had a 233.8-point total on average, 7.3 more points than this matchup's over/under.

+- So far this season, Los Angeles has put together a 41-41-0 record against the spread.

-- The Lakers have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.
+- The Lakers have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs in this year.

-- Los Angeles has a record of 2-14, a 12.5% win rate, when it is set as the underdog by +200 or more by bookmakers this season.
+- Los Angeles has a record of 5-15, a 25% win rate, when it is set as the underdog by +180 or more by oddsmakers this season.

-- Los Angeles has an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.
+- Los Angeles has an implied victory probability of 35.7% according to the moneyline set for this matchup.

 Nuggets vs Lakers Additional Info